 Check if you need a visa for any of the destinations you plan to visit and if possible obtain one before travel to reduce stress.

 Any other tips, please share.
 Getting packing and bon voyage!

-For other travel insurance tips, go to https://www.greatdealsmadeeasy.com/category/travel/travel-insurance/
+For other travel insurance tips and savings to get you cheap travel insurance for over 80s, please go to https://www.greatdealsmadeeasy.com/category/travel/travel-insurance/